mitwelten/mitwelten-db-backend/schema/README.md

 - Has foreign keys to _nodes_ and _locations_
 - Has a time _period_

-The combination of node, location and period is constrained to be unique and non-overlapping.
+The combination of node and period is constrained to be unique and non-overlapping.

 ### sensordata